liulanz/Mini-Operating-System-Simulator/README.md

 - `S i` :  shows what processes are currently using the hard disks and what processes are waiting to use them.
 - `S m` : shows the state of memory

-**Some rules for this simulator followed:**
-1. If a common process is currently using the CPU and a real process arrives, then the common process gets preemptied and sent to the head of the common processes ready-queue.
-1. Processes' PIDs starts with 1
-1. Hard disk number starts with 0
-1. Memory holes are implemented